Axroz/small_maze/README.md

 This program has been created with Python 3.8.8

-Environment is done with Anaconda and can be found from environment.yml (This file might have some not required libraries).
+Environment is done with Anaconda and can be found from environment.yml (This file might have some excess libraries, since I did not create it from clean install).

 If you want to create an environment yourself here is the full list of required dependencies:
 ```python